Nicola Formby: Life and career

 Born in South Africa in 1965, Formby has recalled that while she was growing up there "dogs lived in kennels outside and never ever came into the house with their muddy paws".
 She came to England and was educated at Wellington College, Berkshire.
 In her teens, David Bailey photographed her for a magazine cover and said she reminded him of Julie Christie.
 This led to modelling work for Clairol and Wella and to TV commercials in Germany.

 From modelling, Formby went on to appear in the Ben Elton comedy The Man from Auntie (1990).
-She played the leading role of Diana, Princess of Wales, in the three-hour television movie The Women of Windsor (1992), about the lives of Diana and Sarah Ferguson.
+She played the leading role of Diana, Princess of Wales, in the three-hour television movie The Women of Windsor (1992), about the lives of Diana and Sarah, Duchess of York.
 She also appeared in the television series Bugs and The All New Alexei Sayle Show (1995).
 Moving into journalism, Formby became editor-at-large of Tatler and is also a food consultant for Pret a Manger and Itsu.